archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

-	[String] children -- The children to move to the Classification
+	[String] children (Optional) -- The children to move to the Classification

 	Integer id -- The ID of the Classification to move children to